 So for those of you that don’t already know, I lived in Spain a few years ago, but then I was a meat-eater so in my eyes being a vegetarian here was going to be difficult.
 I couldn’t help but think about eating tapas, and how I would get bored of eating patatas bravas over and over again.
 But thankfully it has been so much easier than we thought.
 Valencia is filled with so many vegetarian and vegan restaurants.
-And not just that; there are lots of restaurants that have great vegetarian and vegan options so you don’t have to miss out on eating delicious tapas or pizza.
+And not just that; there are lots of restaurants that have great vegetarian and vegan options so you don’t have to miss out on eating delicious tapas, pizza and much more.
 Here are the best restaurants we’ve tried so far.

 Pin it for later!

 This was the first vegetarian restaurant we tried in Valencia, which is fitting as it was also the first vegetarian restaurant to open in Valencia, in 1980.
 The atmosphere here is really nice with an old-style vibe and it is situated in a quiet street in the city centre.
 It serves very wholesome, hearty food which we loved.
 I had the stuffed aubergine which was delicious.
 They have vegan and gluten-free options and a great variety of drinks, including some great cider.
 The prices are very reasonable, you can get a meal and a drink for ~€10.
 We have heard that you can request all-you-can-eat-and-drink for only €20 per person so we are definitely going to try that sometime.

 This group has 3 restaurants in Valencia (2 in Ruzafa, 1 in Ciutat Vella) and 1 in Madrid.
 They have a very modern decor and are on the pricier side, but a great place to go on a special occasion.
 We have tried both Copenhagen and Malmö.
 We enjoyed our food there, especially in Malmö where we had my birthday meal.
 I had pasta filled with pumpkin and Ryan had a long ‘chicken’ burger which were both very nice.
 One thing we were not impressed with was the vegan cheesecake, it was very bitter and definitely not for us.